modgethanc/ttbp/README.md

 `ttbp` stands for "tilde.town blogging platform", the original working name for this project.

+`ttbp` runs from the command line, providing a hub for writing personal blog posts and reading posts written by other users of tilde.town. it's a little bit like livejournal or dreamwidth or tumblr. you can opt to publish your posts to a public html file hosted on your tilde page, or keep all your entries private to the tilde.town server.

 to use, run `~endorphant/bin/ttbp` while logged in to tilde.town

 you can also try `~endorphant/bin/ttbp-beta` for a more colorful, but potentially volatile experience; i sometimes announce in irc or on twitter when i'm testing a new feature.

+### QUICK START

+no coding or html experience is necessary to get started. just log in to your tilde.town account and enter:
+`~endorphant/bin/ttbp`

+ttbp will ask you a few questions to get you started. after that, writing and reading entries all happen within the program.

+### SUPPORT

+if you're having trouble getting started, or run into program errors or strange behavior, please send internal tilde.town mail to ~endorphant and i'll try to sort things out!

 ### writing entries